 Unless you’re already familiar with Portuguese cuisine, you may be alarmed at the amount of olive oil called for in the recipe.
 You may be even more surprised to learn that it’s only half of what would be called for in Portugal.
 I equate Portugal’s use of olive oil with Hungary’s use of paprika: You do NOT add it by the teaspoon or tablespoon, you add it by the cupful!
 That said, if you prefer to use less, feel free.

-Caldo verde is made from few and simple ingredients so it is important to use the best you can find.
-Choose a flavorful sausage and use either homemade chicken broth or high quality store-bought.
+- Caldo verde is made from few and simple ingredients so it is important to use the best you can find.
+If you can’t find linguiça, chouriço, or Spanish chorizo choose the best flavorful sausage available.

-Some Portuguese cooks boil whole in the broth with the potatoes and then removed, sliced, and added when serving.
+- Some Portuguese cooks boil whole in the broth with the potatoes and then removed, sliced, and added when serving.
 Others pre-slice the sausage, fry it up in the pot, and transfer it to a plate to reserve until serving (and then fry the onions in the sausage drippings).
+Use whichever method you prefer.

 Caldo Verde Recipe